uplostudio/shoper/README.md

-# shoper
+# Shoper Web JS

 ## accordion.js

-Responsible for creating Accordions on the page
+Responsible for: Creating Accordions on the page
+Added: Globally
+Requires:

-Requires adding in the footer
+Adding in the footer
 ```js
 (new Accordion({
     accordionId: 'accordionId',